Tuesday, September 19 at 7:30pm

 One bullet.
 Three lives.
 Everyone pays.

-Join us for a special preview screening of Shot, the latest film by Jeremy Kagan, USC cinematic arts professor and head of The Change Making Media Lab.
-Developed as a response to increased gun violence in America, Shot follows a couple on the verge of divorce and a bullied teenager as they find their lives changed forever because of a gun.
-Starring Noah Wyle, Sharon Leal, and newcomer Jorge Lendeborg, Jr., this visceral roller coaster ride of a film gives the audience a real-time experience of everything that happens when someone is shot, from falling to the ground to waiting for help, to finally receiving emergency care, and the emotional journey of shock, pain, and anxiety along the way.
+Join us for a special preview screening of Shot, the latest film by Jeremy Kagan, USC cinematic arts professor and founder of The Change Making Media Lab.
+Developed as a response to the epidemic gun violence in America, Shot follows a couple on the verge of divorce and a bullied teenager as the three find their lives changed forever because of a gun.
+Starring Noah Wyle, Sharon Leal, and newcomer Jorge Lendeborg, Jr., this visceral roller coaster ride gives the audience a real-time experience of everything that happens when someone is shot, from falling onto a sidewalk, to the excruciating wait for help, the arrival of police and EMTs, the ambulance ride, and the ER care, through an emotional journey of shock, pain, fear, gallows humor, mixing the struggle to understand, revenge, forgive, and redeem.
 Using multiple screen techniques for an emotionally immersive film experience, Shot follows the three main characters simultaneously, including a terrified teen and his efforts to avoid being caught.
 And in a confrontation that takes place after their lives are turned upside-down, the movie asks if reconciliation is possible.

 About the Filmmaker: